 Faculty.
 A total of 12-14 Brown University faculty members, from both the basic science and clinical departments of the medical school, are appointed by the Dean on recommendation by the Senior Associate Dean for Medical Education to serve as non-permanent members of the MCC.
 Faculty are selected based on their commitment to teaching at the medical school along with their knowledge of and commitment to medical education.
 Broad representation among departments and specialties is sought for balance on the MCC.
 Annually, a call for interest to serve on the MCC is sent to Brown Faculty from the Senior Associate Dean for Medical Education.
 Faculty members provide their Curriculum Vitae and their rationale for wanting to serve on the committee.
+Finally, the MFEC and CFAC nominate several elected members from the faculty to serve on the MCC as well to ensure adequate representation from throughout the faculty.

 Students.
 Student representatives from the Program in Liberal Medical Education (PLME), each medical school class in years one through four, and dual-degree programs (e.g., PC-PM, MD/PhD) serve on the MCC for one year.
-Students may be selected to serve more than one year (i.e., student representative for year one becomes student representative for year two) at the discretion of the Student Senate.
+Students may be selected to serve more than one year (i.e., student representative for Year 1 becomes student representative for Year 2) at the discretion of the Student Senate.